Ervin Omić: Wolfsberger AC

 On 18 June 2022, Omić joined the Austrian club Wolfsberger AC on a permanent deal, signing a three-year contract.
 He played his first match for the club on 9 August 2022, featuring in the UEFA Europa Conference League play-off match against Gżira United, which ended in a 4–0 away win.
-He subsequently made his Bundesliga debut on 28 August, as he played the entire league match against WSG Tirol, which ended in a 1-3 win for his side.
+He subsequently made his Bundesliga debut on 28 August, as he played the entire league match against WSG Tirol, which ended in a 1–3 win for his side.

 Wisła Kraków

 On 19 August 2025, Omić signed a two-year deal, with an option for a third year, with Polish I liga club Wisła Kraków.

+Loan to CFR Cluj

+On 7 September 2026, he extended his deal with Wisła until June 2028 and joined Romanian side CFR Cluj on loan for the rest of the season.

 International career

 Omić is eligible to represent both Austria and Bosnia and Herzegovina at international level.

 He has pledged his allegiance to the former country at youth international level, having played for all the youth national setups until the under-21 national team.

 In June 2022, he was included in the Austrian Under-19 squad that took part in the UEFA European Under-19 Championship in Slovakia.
 Here, the team finished third in their group, before eventually losing to the hosts in the FIFA U-20 World Cup play-off.